About Queensland Ecotourism Trails

 The objectives of the Queensland Ecotourism Trails program are to:

-- Position Queensland to capture the socio-economic benefits associated with the increasing demand for adventure and nature-based tourism opportunities in and around national parks.
+- Better position Queensland to capture the socio-economic benefits associated with the increasing demand for adventure and nature-based tourism opportunities in and around national parks.

 - Develop trails located on public land, but providing opportunities for private sector investment.